nstockton/mushclient-mume/README.md

 * align  --  Prints the character's alignment.
 * antidote [container]  --  Get the ingredients for the Antidote herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
 * arachnia [container]  --  Get the ingredients for the Arachnia herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
+* autobstaff  --  Toggle automatic using of a bless staff when bless goes down on or off (defaults to off).
 * autokick  --  Toggle automatic kicking when something is incapacitated on or off (defaults to off).
+* azu [player]  --  Get an azure scroll from all containers and recite it.
+If a player name is specified, recite it on him/her.
 * baker [container]  --  Get the ingredients for the Baker herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
 * bc[number]  --  Butcher number.corpse.
 * belt  --  Switch the belt the character is currently wearing with the one in the character's pack.
+* bla [player]  --  Get a black scroll from all containers and recite it.
+If a player name is specified, recite it on him/her.
+* blu [player]  --  Get a blue scroll from all containers and recite it.
+If a player name is specified, recite it on him/her.
 * bpack  --  Switch the boots that the character is currently wearing with the ones in the character's pack.
 * bpouch  --  Switch the boots that the character is currently wearing with the ones in the character's pouch.
 * ccring  --  Use the cure critic ring in the character's pack.